 After some time of wrestling over what the appropriate response to Trump’s election might be, I’m less certain than ever.
 I feel so torn in two opposing directions that I’m afraid I might split in half.
 On the one hand, I must and will stand with those legitimately endangered by Trump’s nationalistic, bigoted agenda.
 On the other hand, however, I share space most every day with those who saw fit to vote for this man, and these folks aren’t going anywhere, nor would I want them to.
 These are friends, neighbors, family members, fellow church-goers, and while I disagree with them, I still deeply value their humanity and their perspectives.
 As certain other friends have reminded me, we must retain the ability to come to the middle and have productive, persuasive conversations with those of differing opinions.
 We cannot just write them off as irredeemable, no matter how beyond the pale their perspectives seem.

 And honestly, supporting Donald Trump after the campaign he led does seem pretty beyond the pale to me.
 For a year and a half, I watched this man traffic in xenophobia, bullying and outright deception.
-Every other sentence of his was either a gross exaggeration or an outright fabrication, according to every reputable fact-checking resource.
+Every other statement he made was either a gross exaggeration or an outright fabrication, according to every reputable fact-checking resource.
 He caricatured, maligned and scapegoated whole races and religious groups in an attempt to make us fear them.
 He demeaned women, objectified their looks, and dismissed their professional qualifications.
 And, perhaps most disturbingly (though it’s all disturbing), he bragged about his ability to kiss women and grab them by their genitals without their consent, which is sexual assault.
 He bragged about sexually assaulting women.
 Then, when nearly a dozen women came forward to validate his claims, he shrugged off their allegations, saying they were not sexually attractive enough to assault.
 This man disqualified himself from any authentic claim to leadership a hundred times over.
 And yet he won the presidency.
 Not the popular vote, but still, he won the race that counts.

 So I get to figure out how to live alongside those who supported this man, because cutting them out of my life isn’t only politically disadvantageous or counterproductive to progress, it’s un-Christian.
 I can’t write people off; I don’t have the luxury.
 Following the election I saw more than a few Facebook friends post that, while voting for Trump didn’t automatically make someone a bigot, those qualities in Trump himself should have been deal breakers.
 And I agree.
 But these posts usually conclude with something like, “therefore, if you voted for Trump, you voted against my best interests and the interests of those I care about, so I’m done with you.”
 And I so resonate with the emotions behind that stance, but I simply cannot go there.
 I have to believe there is hope that folks may still change their minds.
 After all, I was about as uncritically patriotic and conservative as they come throughout high school.
 I needed a few folks to share their stories with me, and for God to shake my foundations and lead me somewhere new.